 Figure 1: Block diagram of a general ultrasound system.
 Analog components are in yellow, digital in purple, and high voltage in blue.

+The blocks consists in a Pulser, creating the initial energy transmission, a receiver to sort between the initial pulse and smaller subsequent signals, a Time Gain Compensation function to compensate for depth-related attenuation, and an ADC to digitize the signals.
+A controller needs to be coordination these different aspects in parallel, which is the reason for the choice of FPGAs over microcontrollers.
+Once digitized, the signal is exported to the user.

 These blocks are used to create the pulse-echo pattern that ultimately creates an ultrasound image, be in in A-mode or B-mode.
 We will see that the analog elements, in yellow, can be integrated into single-chip devices.

+As the sensors are mostly analog, and because of the low signals they yield, special care must be put on the analog parts (in yellow in 1) so that a satisfactory analog signal is extracted before digitization.

 3.3 State of the art and review of the ultrasound hardware designs

 3.3.1 Design sources for the state of the art review

 A summary of the literature with respect to ultrasound system design, based on a review of components used, is presented in the table below.
-High-end systems were considered in this review, as it is possible to exploit aspects of their design approach for use on simpler platforms.
+Most of these systems were design for academic research, and are not put to market.
+Both simple and high-end systems were considered in this review, as it is possible to exploit aspects of their design approach for use on simpler platforms.

+The objective of this review is not to design a single device, but to provide with an overview of the current state of art, and provide a benchmark for further specifications.
+The design of specific hardware, using only part of this review, would be a separate research topic.